-- African Americans and men who have a first degree relative (father, brother or son) diagnosed with prostate cancer before age 65: begin these discussions with your physician starting at age 45.
+- African Americans and men who have a first degree relative (father, brother or son) diagnosed with prostate cancer before age 65 are high risk.

-- If more than one first-degree relative has had prostate cancer: these men are considered at even higher risk and should begin discussion at age 40.
+- If more than one first-degree relative has had prostate cancer: these men are considered at even higher risk and should begin discussion with their physician at age 40.

 After this discussion, those men who require or choose to have a screening will be tested via a prostate-specific antigen (PSA) blood test.
 If necessary, a digital rectal exam (DRE) may also be done as part of a screening.